AltGr/opam-wiki/Creation-of-OPAM packages.md

 widely used OCaml library to create unit tests for OCaml projects, and is a perfect example of a minimalistic yet complete package.

-By reading about *ounit* on the upstream website, you learn that it is a library to create unit tests, that its last version is *1.1.2*, and that it depends on *ocamlfind*.
-You know at which URL you can download its source tarball, and you can compute the *md5sum* of the this source tarball (by running `md5sum ounit-1.1.2.tar.gz`).
+By reading about *ounit* on the [upstream website](http://ounit.forge.ocamlcore.org), you learn that it is a library to create unit tests, that its latest version is *1.1.2*, and that it depends on *[ocamlfind](http://projects.camlcity.org/projects/findlib.html/)*.
+You know the URL you can download its source tarball, and you must compute the *md5sum* of this source tarball by running `md5sum ounit-1.1.2.tar.gz` (or, on some operating systems, `md5` instead of `md5sum`).

-You also learn that to build and install it, you have to do
+You also learn that to build and install it, you have to:
 ```
 $ make build
 $ make install